AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

 To create a learning plan, you must log in as an Administrator.

-1. On the left pane, click **Learning Plans**.
+1. On the left pane, click **[!UICONTROL Learning Plans]**.
 If there are any existing events, they are listed on the page.
 However, if you are setting up the learning plan feature for the first time, then continue to the next step.
-1. On the top-right corner of the page, click **Add**.
+1. On the top-right corner of the page, click **[!UICONTROL Add]**.
 In the **Add Learning Plan** dialog, enter the name of the Learning Plan that an employee must take.

    ![](assets/add-learning-plandialog.png)